Why Diversity is Valuable

 Analyze Male/Female Diversity at Arizona State

-Where available, the chart below includes the male to female distribution among Arizona State's faculty, as well as students.
+Where available, the chart below includes the male to female distribution among Arizona State's undergraduate students.

 Very High Location Diversity Across the United States